To the Members of

 Report on Other Legal and Regulatory Requirements

-c The Balance Sheet the Statement of Profit and Loss and the Cash Flow Statement dealtwith by this Report are in agreement with the books of account
+(c) The Balance Sheet the Statement of Profit and Loss (including other comprehensiveincome) the statement of changes in equity and the Statement of Cash Flows dealt with bythis Report are in agreement with the books of account.

-g.
-With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 and in ouropinion and to the best of our information and according to the explanations given to us:
+(B) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:

 | ||Partner |